peachpiecompiler/peachpie-docs/docs/php/Compatibility.md

 # Compatibility

-The following page shows current status of the project features.
+The following section lists status of the project features.

 ## Suported Language Features